tinne26/ggfnt/specification.md

 Regarding major and minor versions, any incompatible change (removing glyphs or tags, changing their meaning, etc) should happen only on major versions.
 Version 0 is an exception which should always be considered alpha/unstable.

+TODO: what about adding a field for "LICENSE"?

 ### Metrics

 ```Golang